DejanJoksimovic/CV/README.md

 ## Additional

 * Interviewer for Frontend candidates in Endava: *2019 - up to date*
-* Mentorship in Saga and Endava (more then 15 people in total)
+* Mentorship in Saga and Endava (more then 20 people in total)
-* Leader of Belgrade Endava Frontend Community
-    * Event coordinator for multiple FE Community events
+* Leader of Belgrade Endava Frontend Community - event coordinator for multiple FE Community events, presenter, organizer, trainer.
-    * Training
 * Presentations:
     * "How to boost your Frontend development using Fake apis" *March 2020* - Endava DevWeek
     * "React optimizations introduction" *May 2022* - CODEstantine 6